gchure/phd/docs/src/chapter_01/section_06_conclusion.md

 cellular resource allocation visible in @Fig:proteomics remains largely phenomenological [@scott2014].
 This is in part due to the tremendously high-dimensional nature of systems-level organization.
-Our understanding of systems with such huge degrees-of-freedom have classically benefited enormously from the application of statistical mechanics as this thesis shows in the context of transcriptional regulation.
+Our understanding of systems with such huge numbers of degrees-of-freedom have classically benefited enormously from the application of statistical mechanics as this thesis shows in the context of transcriptional regulation.
 The quantitative framework derived and carefully dissected in this thesis, I believe, lays the groundwork to understand